 On imaging, they usually present as large masses with a variable amount of fat-containing components.

-Adrenal pseudocysts account for approximately 39% of adrenal cysts, and are more likely than simple adrenal cysts to be symptomatic.
+Adrenal pseudocysts account for ~40% of adrenal cysts and are more likely than simple adrenal cysts to be symptomatic.

-Adrenal washout can be calculated using the Hounsfield unit value of an adrenal mass on non-enhanced, portal venous phase and 15 minutes delayed CT-scans.
+Adrenal washout can be calculated using the density value of an adrenal mass on non-enhanced, portal venous phase and 15 minutes delayed CT scans (density measured in Hounsfield units (HU)).
 It is primarily used to diagnose adrenal adenoma.

 Adrenocorticotropin independent macronodular adrenocortical hyperplasia (AIMAH) is considered a rare form of macronodular adrenal hyperplasia.
 It is an uncommon cause of primary adrenal hypercortisolism.

-Patients with AIMAH tend to present 10 years on average than the tim...
+Patients with AIMAH tend to present 10 years earlier on average than...

 Adult cystic renal disease comprises multiple distinct hereditary and non-hereditary disease processes.